slavabzb/slava.bz/_posts/2017-12-14-managing-tree-based-data-in-sql-using-async-python.markdown

 * _depth_ is a level describing how deep in the tree the comment is.
 All the root comments have zero depth.

 However, this closure table contains only a plain info about data relations and doesn't allow to restore the ordered tree structure.
-To make it possible we'd like to add an additional column.
+To make it possible we will add an additional column.

 * _nearest_ancestor_id_ is an id of the direct parent of a comment.